 If you don't work in a school, you can choose among various statuses to charge your services of drawing techniques, painting, or a sanguine chalk course.

-You want to design and offer painting workshops on your porch?
+Do you want to design and offer painting workshops on your porch?

-You love the idea of passing on all the artistic knowledge that you have gathered in these last years?
+Do you love the idea of passing on all the artistic knowledge that you have gathered in these last years?